teiniker/teiniker-lectures-computerscience/programming-c++/basics/introduction/hello-world/README.md

 The only difference for now is that we call the header file `cstdin` and not `stdin.h`

+In C++, the traditional C library headers, such as `stdio.h`, have been adapted to the **C++ standard library** and given the `c` prefix.
+The primary reason for this adaptation is to ensure compatibility and consistency between C and C++ codebases.

 In addition, we change the name of the compiler from `gcc` to `g++` in the `Makefile`.

 The C++ implementation files have a `.cpp` extension to distinguish them